cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ## 5. Burning the Cluster

 We are now ready to burn our cluster.
-Start by making sure you have the latest desired images to burn:
+Start by making sure you have the latest images to burn:
 ```bash
 (ENV3) you@yourlaptop $ cms burn image versions --refresh
 (ENV3) you@yourlaptop $ cms burn image get latest-lite